"B" Company's Orderly Room is just above and right of the letter B. The

 Ever wonder how the Ace of Spades became the Gambler Guns Logo?
 Click Here

-Viet Nam "B" Company Gambler Guns, vets honored by 4th Infantry Division 4th Attack Reconnaissance Battalion Gambler Guns
+Re-activation of the 4th Aviation - Viet Nam "B" Company Gambler Guns, vets honored by 4th Infantry Division 4th Attack Reconnaissance Battalion Gambler Guns

 Ever growing, list of "B" Company personnel